 Contact: Torsten Linders, email@example.com

 Chalmers Revere Maritime Platforms

-SCOOT helped initiate Chalmers Revere Maritime Platforms.
+SCOOT helped initiate Maritime Platforms at Chalmers Revere.
 This energetic group came out of the the innovation project Marine Drones.
-Chalmers Revere, (Resource for vehicle research) has worked a lot of on automotive cars and trucks, but that “starts to feel kind of done…”.
+Chalmers Revere, (REsource for VEhicle REsearch) has worked a lot on autonomous cars and trucks, but that “starts to feel kind of done…”.